SamiranRai/Glyph-Tool/README.md

 Open any code file.
 Add a comment with a keyword, like:
-// TODO: Refactor login validation
+// todo : Refactor login validation
-// FIX: Resolve memory leak in fetchData
+// fix : Resolve memory leak in fetchData
-// IMPROVE: Optimize image loading speed
+// improve : Optimize image loading speed
 Glyph will detect and display it automatically under the Task Tab.
 You can also create your own keywords and choose a highlight color from the Manage Keywords section.